spinnaker/spinnaker.io/content/en/docs/guides/user/kubernetes-v2/deploy-manifest/index.md

 artifact must be a text file containing the Manifest specification.
 This can be stored in GitHub or an object store (like GCS).

 Changes to manifests can trigger pipelines.
-Here's some more information:
+For more information:

 * [Consuming GitHub Artifacts](/docs/guides/user/triggers/github)
 * [Consuming GCS Artifacts](/docs/guides/user/triggers/gcs)